Firmament-Autopilot/FMT-DOCS/docs/introduction/build.md

 Explanation of directories and files:

 1. **src/**: This directory holds the primary source code files of the firmware.
 The `startup.c` file is typically the entry point of the firmware.
 Other directories, such as `driver`, `hal`, `lib`, `modules`, etc., represent distinct components of the firmware, making it modular and organized.
 2. **rtos/**: Within this directory, you'll find the code related to the Real-Time Operating System (RTOS) utilized in the FMT-Firmware project.
-It specifically contains the RTOS implementation, and in this case, it utilizes the "rt-thread" RTOS.
+It specifically contains the RTOS implementation, and in this case, it utilizes the [rt-thread](https://www.rt-thread.io/) RTOS.
 3. **target/**: This folder accommodates the Board Support Package (BSP) specific to the hardware targeted for the firmware.
 The BSP is a crucial component that facilitates interaction between the firmware and the hardware it runs on.
 4. **unit_test/**: The `unit_test/` directory comprises code for unit tests, which play a vital role in testing individual components or units of the firmware in isolation, ensuring robustness and correctness.
 Unit tests are essential for maintaining the reliability of the firmware.